-To conduct the 2016 CHNA, KSU followed several recommendations offered by the Catholic Health Association of the United States in its 2015 second edition of Assessing and Addressing Community Health Needs.
-Specifically, KSU utilized a comparison benchmarking approach using epidemiological data, supplemented with qualitative data from focus groups with residents throughout the hospital service area as well as personal interviews with community and organizational leaders knowledgeable about health issues.
-In addition, other health status reports, such as Health Department Community Health Improvement Plans (CHIPS), were reviewed.
+To conduct the 2016 Community Health Needs Assessment, KSU followed several recommendations offered by the Catholic Health Association of the United States in its 2015 second edition of Assessing and Addressing Community Health Needs.
+Specifically, KSU used a comparison benchmarking approach using epidemiological data, supplemented with qualitative data from focus groups with residents throughout the hospital service area as well as personal interviews with community and organizational leaders knowledgeable about health issues.
+In addition, other health status reports, such as Health Department Community Health Improvement Plans (CHIPs), were reviewed for their contribution

-After the data were collected and reported to the three hospitals in a group meeting (see Methodology, later), a series of individual hospital meetings were held to identify the prioritized health needs based on the epidemiologic data, the input from community leaders and residents, input from health commissioners, and other CHNAs that had been previously been conducted.
+After the data were collected and reported to the three hospitals in a group meeting on June 1, 2016, a series of individual hospital meetings were held to identify the prioritized health needs based on the epidemiologic data, the input from community leaders and residents, input from Health Commissioners and other CHNAs that had been previously been conducted.

-Implementation strategies were developed that identified the plans the hospitals will undertake separately and collectively to address the prioritized health needs identified in the CHNAs.
-AGMC's plans will be publicly available at www.clevelandclinic.org/CHNAReports
+Implementation strategies were developed that identified the plans the hospitals will undertake separately and collectively to address some of the prioritized health needs identified in the CHNAs.
+ESRI's plans will be publicly available at www.clevelandclinic.org/CHNAReports